Euphoria Festival

 Euphoria is an annual four-day music and camping festival held in Austin, Texas.
 Euphoria focuses on electronic music but includes hip hop, indie, and jam band artists.
 The festival also features camping, art installations, live painting, yoga and workshops.
 The festival debuted in 2012 and was held for the sixth time in the spring of 2017.
 Over 50,000 attendees gathered at Carson Creek Ranch for Euphoria 2017.
 The 2018 festival, newly titled Finding Euphoria, took place on May 12.

 The 20 acre venue, part of Carson Creek Ranch, sits on the bank of the Colorado River and is approximately five minutes from the Austin-Bergstrom International Airport by car.
 The 2017 festival site featured three stages: Euphoria, Elements and the Dragonfly Amphitheater.
 The campgrounds located across Carson Creek hosted over 5,000 campers, plus another exclusive stage and silent disco.

-2018

-Finding Euphoria 2018, announced on February 7, 2018, is a one-day festival scheduled for May 12 at Carson Creek Ranch.
-The May event is part of a new series concept for Euphoria, called the Finding Euphoria Series.
-The Series includes shows in Austin throughout the year, as well as community events like yoga, group dinner and movie night.
-With the 2018 announcement, Euphoria also introduced a car camping option to the festival event, which features two nights of camping.
+History

+2012

+Euphoria debuted on April 7, 2012 as a one-day event at Thunderhill Raceway in Kyle, Texas.
+Approximately 2,000 people attended.